 The member of staff must record information regarding the concerns on the same day.
-The recording must be a clear, precise and a factual account of any verbal disclosures and observations (record of concern pro-forma is available on the Hertfordshire Grid for Learning).
+The recording must be a clear, precise and factual account of any verbal disclosures and observations.

-Particular attention should be paid to the attendance and development of any child about whom the school has concerns, or who has been identified as being the subject of a Child Protection Plan and a written record will be kept.
+Particular attention will be paid to the attendance and development of any child about whom the school has concerns, or who has been identified as being the subject of a child protection plan and a written record will be kept.

-If a pupil who is/or has been the subject of a child protection plan changes school, the DSL will inform the social worker responsible for the case and transfer the appropriate records to the DSL at the receiving school, in a secure manner, and separate from the child's academic file.
+If a student who is/or has been the subject of a child protection plan changes school, the Designated Safeguarding Lead will inform the social worker responsible for the case and transfer the appropriate records to the Designated Safeguarding Lead at the receiving school, in a secure manner, and separate from the child's academic file.

-The DSL is responsible for making the senior leadership team aware of trends in behaviour that may affect pupil welfare.
+The Designated Safeguarding Lead is responsible for making the senior leadership team aware of trends in behaviour that may affect student welfare.
 If necessary, training will be arranged.

-10. COMMUNICATION WITH PARENTS
+Section 10 - COMMUNICATION WITH PARENTS

-Woolenwick Junior School will ensure the Child Protection Policy is available publicly either via the school or college website or by other means.
+Rickmansworth School will ensure the Child Protection Policy is available publicly either via the school website or by other means on request.